valhalla/valhalla-docs/index.md

 [Mapzen Map Matching](https://mapzen.com/products/mobility/map-matching/) matches coordinates to known roads so you can turn a path into a route with narrative instructions and get the attribute values from that matched line.

+Use [Mapzen Transit Available](https://mapzen.com/products/mobility/transit-available/) to check the availability of transit for at least 1 location.

 Use [Mobility Explorer](https://mapzen.com/mobility/explorer/) to query and visualize transit data from Transitland and analyze access using Mapzen Mobility services.